omerakben/DevLinks-Hub/README.md

 - **Link Management**: Add, edit, and delete links to developer resources
 - **Category Management**: Organize your links by categories
 - **Public Resources**: Discover resources shared by others
+- **Search Functionality**: Find resources quickly by title, description, or tags
+- **Responsive Design**: Access from any device with a consistent experience
+- **Theme Toggle**: Switch between light and dark mode based on preference

 ### Admin Features
 - **Admin Dashboard**: Manage public resources for all users
 - **Public Link Management**: Add, edit, and delete public links
 - **Public Category Management**: Organize public links by categories
+- **User Management**: View and manage user accounts

 ### Technical Features
 - **Responsive Design**: Works on all devices